-Mr. Kling was added to the board by the Company in 2008 in connection with the Company's entering into the 2008 Wynnefield Agreement.
-See "Voting Information - Wynnefield Proxy Contest".
+As noted above, Mr. Kling was added to the board by the Company in 2008 in connection with the Company's entering into the 2008 Wynnefield Agreement, and Messrs.
+Keating and Biro were elected to the board at the Company's 2010 annual meeting following their nomination by Wynnefield and Wynnefield's solicitation of proxies in support of their election.